ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 = 6.1.4 - April 20, 2016 =
 * Fix: Fixed potential bug with 'stored data not found after a fork.
 Got type: boolean'.
-* Improvement: Added bulk actions and filters to WAF whitelist table.
+* Improvement: Added bulk actions and filters to WAF allowlist table.
 * Improvement: Added a check while in learning mode to verify the response is not 404 before whitelising.
 * Fix: Added index to attackLogTime. wfHits trimmed on runInstall now.
 * Fix: Fixed attack data sync for hosts that cannot use wp-cron.